TimeWalkOrg/building-mill-valley-ca-vasco/README.md

 ## Building History

-In the 1920s this building (describe the building purpose in 1920)...
+In 1899, the building was called Wheeler Martin Pioneer Grocery Store, and later was changed to Allen & Roseveare.

 - Built: c.tbd
 - Replaced: c.tbd